httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 5. Return output.

-## Parsing Fields into Structured Headers {#text-parse}
+## Parsing Structured Fields {#text-parse}

-When a receiving implementation parses HTTP fields that are known to be Structured Headers, it is important that care be taken, as there are a number of edge cases that can cause interoperability or even security problems.
+When a receiving implementation parses HTTP fields that are known to be Structured Fields, it is important that care be taken, as there are a number of edge cases that can cause interoperability or even security problems.
 This section specifies the algorithm for doing so.

 Given an array of bytes input_bytes that represents the chosen field's field-value (which is empty if that field is not present), and field_type (one of "dictionary", "list", or "item"), return the parsed header value.